Introduction

 Conduct Exploratory Analysis

-Make use of Jupyter notebooks as well as visualization libraries to discover patterns, correlations and anomalies.
+Use of Jupyter notebooks and visualization libraries to explore patterns, correlations and outliers.

 Build and Train Models